 Pineapple Christmas Tree

 If you don’t have much time on you, you can make a simple and cute Christmas tree using a pineapple.
-It is not only a very budget-friendly idea but will also look attractive wherever you place it.
+It is not only a budget-friendly idea but will also look attractive wherever you place it.
 Making it is super easy; all you have to do is, decorate a fresh pineapple with embellishments and festive lights.
 In the end, it boils down to your creativity – how innovative you can be with the lighting and decor.
-Below are some ideas for inspiration.

 Natural Shrub Christmas Tree